 In the brain glycine acts as neurotransmitter in a similar way to GABA.
 It is in fact released with GABA to calm or inhibit parts of the central nervous system.
 Glycine modulates excitatory neurotransmissions as well, meaning that it can go both ways.
 This unique neurotransmitter helps with sleep, memory, mental performance, stress, anxiety and even severe mental illness.
 As a preventative measure for everything from fatigue to stroke this is a powerful supplement.

 For stabilizing blood sugar research shows a significant benefit with 5 grams of glycine before each meal so 15 grams per day.
 This amount would be difficult to get in either bone broth or collagen.
 You’d need two full servings of collagen to get 5 grams of glycine.
 With metabolic issues sky rocketing glycine can be an excellent therapeutic aid.

 Anyone who over methylates can benefit from glycine because it buffers excess methyl groups.
 Methylation is a biochemical process that has an impact on B vitamin status.
-Without adequate B vitamins the body will generate less glycine.
-Another problem that can happen is that glycine can produce oxalates instead.
+Without adequate B vitamins, the body generates less glycine.
+Low B6 particularly can result in high oxalate production instead.
 This causes a different kind of pain in the joints and can lead to kidney stones.